 In order to manage fluctuations in cash flows resulting from changes in diesel fuel costs, we entered into fuel derivative contracts with third parties.
-We have entered into fuel derivative contracts for 0.8 million gallons of diesel fuel, or approximately 20% of our domestic truckload fuel needs from August 2014 through October 2014.
+We have entered into fuel derivative contracts for 0.8 million gallons of diesel fuel, or approximately 20% of our domestic truckload fuel needs from November 2014 through January 2015.
+We have also entered into fuel derivative contracts for 6.6 million gallons of diesel fuel, or approximately 40% of our domestic truckload fuel needs from February 2015 through January 2016.
 Under these contracts, we pay the third party a fixed price for diesel fuel and receive variable diesel fuel prices at amounts approximating current diesel fuel costs, thereby creating the economic equivalent of a fixed-rate obligation.
-These derivative contracts do not qualify for hedge accounting and therefore all changes in fair value for these derivatives are included in "Other (income) expense, net" on the condensed consolidated income statements.
-The fair value of these contracts at August 2, 2014 was immaterial.
+These derivative contracts do not qualify for hedge accounting and therefore all changes in fair value for these derivatives are included in "Other expense, net" on the condensed consolidated income statements.
+The fair value of these contracts at November 1, 2014 was a liability of \$1.1 million.